Xainzanoceras

 Xainzanoceras is a genus of nautiloid cephalopods from the Upper Ordovician of China, assigned to the tarphyceratid family Lituitidae.
-The type, Xainzanoceras xizangense Chen resembles the ophidioceratid genus Ophioceras.
+The type, Xainzanoceras xaizangense Chen resembles the ophidioceratid genus Ophioceras.
 The shell is evolute, discoidal, serpenticonic; whorl section rounded, covered with thick, straight, close spaced, radial ribs that curve slightly forward at the ventral margin where they become quickly reduced or lost.